April 11, 2019

 February 28, 2019

 The Ryerson Leadership Lab hosted the Rt.
 Hon.
-David Johnston to identify 20 ways to restore trust in ourselves, our organizations, and our institutions, and in doing so build a better Canada.
+David Johnston and 200 guests for a conversation 20 ways to restore trust in ourselves, our organizations, and our institutions, and in doing so build a better Canada.

-This free event will include a moderated talk, audience Q&A, and book signing with the 28th Governor General of Canada, Chair of the Rideau Hall Foundation and author of the bestsellers The Idea of Canada and Ingenious.
+This free event featured a moderated talk, an audience Q&A, and a book signing with the 28th Governor General of Canada, Chair of the Rideau Hall Foundation and author of the bestsellers The Idea of Canada and Ingenious.

 January 25-27, 2019